rossigee/wordpress-cd/README.md

 [TODO] There should then be one or more 'test' stages, which will trigger third-party integration, regression, unit test and UI/UX pipelines and process their success/failure responses accordingly.

 Once built and tested, the ZIP can then be deployed.
-The 'deploy-wp-plugin' script derives the target of the deployment from the stage name.
+The `deploy-wp-plugin` script derives the target of the deployment from the stage name.
 The format is roughly:

 ```
 deploy:<platform>:<site>:<site>: